JodyLS27/JLS_HPM/README.md

 <br><br>

 ## Description
-This package manager will allow you to configure your DCC applications based on git repositories or a local network where your specific DCC tools and are stored.
+This package manager will load and unload your DCC pipline tools and packages.
-Once the location is ready you can load and upload those tools from a single place for each DCC application.
+The packages can be loaded from a git repo or your local network based on a path user defined path.
+You are then able to specific which DCC tools to load or unload per DCC.

 ### Supported DCC Applications
 - Houdini
 - Blender

+---

 #### Houdini
-This will setup your default paths and Libs in houdini without having to edit your `houdini.env` or `.json` files.
+This will set up your default paths and Libs in houdini without having to edit your `houdini.env` or `.json` files.

 ***NOTE:*** *For now this is set to the JLS repos only, but this will change as the system gets updated.*